Read the State of the Tau 2024 update |

 The ramifications

-The unnecessary factors of \( 2 \) arising from the use of \( \pi \) are annoying enough by themselves, but far more serious is their tendency to cancel when divided by any even number.
+The unnecessary factors of \( 2 \) arising from the use of \( \pi \) are annoying enough by themselves, but far more serious is their tendency to cancel when divided by even numbers.
 The absurd results, such as a half \( \pi \) for a quarter turn, obscure the underlying relationship between angle measure and the circle constant.
 To those who maintain that it “doesn’t matter” whether we use \( \pi \) or \( \tau \) when teaching trigonometry, I simply ask you to view Figure 8, Figure 9, and Figure 10 through the eyes of a child.
 You will see that, from the perspective of a beginner, using \( \pi \) instead of \( \tau \) is a pedagogical disaster.

 2.2 The circle functions